-1. INTRODUCTION
+1 INTRODUCTION

 - 1.1 In April 2016, the Council set a strategy in order to take advantage of the favourable short-term relaxation of expenditure rules set out in the direction issued by the Secretary of State for Communities and Local Government on the 17th December 2015, relating to the treatment of costs as capital expenditure.
-Updated guidance on the flexible use of capital receipts was published in March 2016. - 1.2 The guidance requires an annual strategy to be considered by Council alongside an update on progress for projects approved in previous years. - 1.3 A draft strategy for the flexible use of capital receipts 2017/18 is attached at Appendix A for consideration and submission to full Council for approval.
+Updated guidance on the flexible use of capital receipts was published in March 2016. - 1.2 The guidance requires an annual strategy to be considered by Council alongside an update on progress for projects approved in previous years. - 1.3 This report provides an update on the flexible use of capital receipts as approved at the Council meeting 21st April 2016 and sets out the planned strategy for 2017/18. - 1.4 This Report follows consideration by the Cabinet of the draft Flexible Use of Capital Receipts Strategy 2017/18 (Appendix A). - 1.5 The Cabinet has approved the new Strategy and recommends it for adoption by the Council.

-2. BACKGROUND
+2 BACKGROUND

 - 2.1 In the Autumn Statement 2015, the Chancellor announced changes to the rules for use of capital receipts.
 For a 3-year period from 1st April 2016, local authorities are able to spend any revenues generated from the sale of fixed assets to fund the cost of improvements to services. - 2.2 Under normal rules, capital receipts can only be used to fund capital expenditure such as the purchase of capital assets or improvements to existing assets.
-The new flexibilities enable Councils to use income from the sale of certain assets to fund the short-term revenue costs that support invest-to-save and efficiency projects in order to provide revenue savings in the future.

-2.3 The new rules support the Council's Medium-Term Financial Strategy and its 8point plan for achieving financial sustainability.
+The new flexibilities enable Councils to use income from the sale of certain assets to fund the short-term revenue costs that support invest-to-save and efficiency projects in order to provide revenue savings in the future. - 2.3 The new rules support the Council's Medium-Term Financial Strategy and its 8-point plan for achieving financial sustainability.
 Prior to this, the Service Improvement Fund (SIF) solely supported our 8-point plan (including efficiency measures, invest-to-save projects and new income generation plans).
 Given the level of savings required over the medium-term and the number and scope of projects within the plan, it is important to maintain funding for these projects.
 With the reserves in the SIF declining, the use of capital receipts means that these essential projects can be progressed without putting additional pressure on revenue resources.

-3. STATUTORY GUIDANCE
+3 STATUTORY GUIDANCE